Government Ignores Thousands of Supporters who Signed IWA’s Petition Calling for Fairness and Equality in Budget 2018

-Budget 2018 is critical for people with physical disabilities and their families.
+“Budget 2018 is critical for people with physical disabilities and their families.
 It is our job in the Irish Wheelchair Association to hold our Government accountable for the commitments they have made to people with physical disabilities in the past.
-As part of IWA’s ‘Is it cos of my wheels?’ campaign we invited our neighbours, colleagues, members and supporters to sign our online petition to compel the Government to take disability issues seriously and to ensure the challenges facing people with disabilities are finally addressed and resolved in 2018
+Yet again the Government’s Budget has not delivered for people with physical disabilities.
+Unfortunately, no constructive commitment or investment into vital services such as Personal Assistant Services was announced in Minister Paschal Donoghue’s Financial Statement.

 Ms Keogh continued: